Mo Kanjilal

 Use a good photo of yourself, fill in all the sections and then start connecting with people and engaging with their content.
 It’s amazing how quickly you can build your network.

-Watch This Sp_ce’s first book, The Inclusion Journey, will be published by Kogan Page in August 2024 and is all about the steps to take to create more inclusive workplaces.
+Watch This Sp_ce’s first book, The Inclusion Journey, was published by Kogan Page in August 2024 and is all about the steps to take to create more inclusive workplaces.

 Mo is among thousands of inspiring alumni on Sussex Connect.
 Join now to seek mentoring and industry advice and get a head start on your career.